-Long-Term Incentive Plan Fiscal 2006-2008.
-In October 2005, the Committee established a three-year plan with management objectives based on EPS and ROE, with a performance period from fiscal 2006 through fiscal 2008 (the "2006-2008 Plan").
-The Committee selected EPS and ROE for this plan period based on the same principles considered for the 2005-2007 Plan.
-In contrast to the 2005-2007 Plan, in lieu of establishing a range of ROE targets for the 2006-2008 Plan, the Committee instituted a threshold ROE requirement which provides that no payment will be made under the 2006-2008 Plan unless the Company achieves at least an average annual ROE of 21% for the fiscal three-year period.
+Long-Term Incentive Plan Fiscal 2006-2008 Performance Cycle.
+In October 2005, the Committee established a three-year plan with management objectives based on EPS and ROE, with a performance period from Fiscal 2006 through Fiscal 2008 (the "2006-2008 Plan").
+The Committee selected EPS and ROE as financial metrics for this plan period based on its belief that these financial metrics serve as important indicators of Company profitability and help to support the long-term goals for the Company and shareholders.
+The Committee instituted a threshold ROE requirement which provides that no payment will be made under the 2006-2008 Plan unless the Company achieves at least an average annual ROE of 21 percent for the fiscal three-year period.
 To the extent this threshold ROE is achieved, incentive award percentages under the 2006-2008 Plan were established by the Committee in accordance with three-year cumulative EPS targets.

-The 2006-2008 Plan provides for a bonus (Target) of 25% of the annualized base salary (Target) to be awarded in restricted stock (or in cash at the participant's election) at 100% achievement of each of the financial objectives of EPS and a minimum ROE.
-The annualized base salary figure utilized for measurement in the 2006-2008 Plan will be the salary in place for each participant as of January 2006.
-The resultant incentive award (at 100% of the three-year fiscal plan) will be adjusted up or down as determined by the actual financial performance of EPS expressed as a percentage (Financial Factor) at the end of the three-year fiscal period.
+The 2006-2008 Plan provided for a bonus (Target) of 25 percent of the annualized base salary (Target) to be awarded in restricted stock (or in cash at the participant's election) at 100 percent achievement of each of the financial objectives of EPS and a minimum ROE.
+The annualized base salary figure utilized for measurement in the 2006-2008 Plan is the salary in place for each participant as of January 2006.
+The resultant incentive award (at 100 percent of the three-year fiscal financial targets) is adjusted up or down as determined by the actual financial performance of EPS expressed as a percentage (Financial Factor) at the end of the three-year fiscal period.

-The Committee determined that the three-year cumulative EPS target under the 2006-2008 Plan is as follows: The Committee set the first year target for the 2006-2008 Plan as the actual EPS for fiscal 2005, increased by 10%.
-The Committee set the second year target for the 2006-2008 Plan as the first year target EPS increased by 10%, and the third year target as the second year target EPS increased by 10%.
-Financial performance of less than 80% for EPS of the financial performance goal results in no incentive award under the 2006-2008 Plan.
-The Committee set the maximum target three-year cumulative EPS at \$7.137, the best EPS fiscal year end in the Company's history with a 10% per fiscal year projected increase.
-The maximum aggregate incentive award of 150% of Target can be earned if this financial measurement of EPS is maximized.
+The Committee determined the three-year cumulative EPS target under the 2006-2008 Plan as follows: The Committee set the first year target for the 2006-2008 Plan as the actual EPS for Fiscal 2005, increased by 10 percent.
+The Committee set the second year target for the 2006-2008 Plan as the first year target EPS increased by 10 percent, and the third year target as the second year target EPS increased by 10 percent.
+Financial performance of less than 80 percent for EPS of the financial performance goal results in no incentive award under the 2006-2008 Plan.
+The Committee set the maximum target three-year cumulative EPS at \$7.137, the best EPS fiscal year end in the Company's history with a 10 percent per fiscal year projected increase.
+The maximum aggregate incentive award of 150 percent of Target can be earned if this financial measurement of EPS is maximized.